eochandler/eochandler.github.io/_posts/2020-5-12-San-Francisco-Housing.md

 ---
 layout: post
-title: Permits and Evictions in San Francisco: Annika Cowen, Elijah Chandler, Quinn Alfaro
+title: Permits and Evictions in San Francisco
 ---
 ### Is there any correlation between neighborhoods with higher eviction rates and divestment?